When things get tough, you don’t have to face them alone. We’re here to help you navigate the way forward.

 - make you a written offer (quote) for the further services that we expect that you will require.

-Because we have no way of accurately calculating the time involved in advance.
+Because it is difficult to accurately calculate the time involved in advance.
 We charge for assessments on a timed basis.
-At your initial consultation, we will give you some indication of the approximate cost.
+At your initial consultation, we will give you some indication of the approximate cost to undertake this exercise.

 Mediation and negotiation